Bridgetek/EVE-MCU-BRT_AN_012-Example-Pico/README.md

 **Figure 8 Virtual Keyboard Screen**

-The settings screen, is accessed from the “Settings” button allowing the choice of UK, US and German keyboard layouts.
+The settings screen, is accessed from the ï¿½Settingsï¿½ button allowing the choice of UK, US and German keyboard layouts.
-Pressing “Settings” in the upper left hand corner will display an alphanumeric keyboard section of the virtual keyboard.
+Pressing ï¿½Settingsï¿½ in the upper left hand corner will display an alphanumeric keyboard section of the virtual keyboard.

-Pressing the “KeyPad” button will show the control and keypad area of a standard keyboard.
+Pressing the ï¿½KeyPadï¿½ button will show the control and keypad area of a standard keyboard.
-To return to the main keyboard press the “Keyboard” button again.
+To return to the main keyboard press the ï¿½Keyboardï¿½ button again.

  ![Virtual KeyPad Screen](docs/Figure9.jpg "Virtual KeyPad Screen")

 **Figure 9 Virtual KeyPad Screen**

-Pressing the “Z” button will show the special application screen.
+Pressing the ï¿½Zï¿½ button will show the special application screen.
 The keyboard or keypad can then be accessed with appropriate buttons.

 There is no functionality in the special application screen.